These are just two of the questions our Life Story Book suggests carers and health professionals could work through with people living with dementia.

-A template for putting together Life Story books has been developed by Dementia UK and the Central and North West London NHS Foundation Trust.
+A template for putting together Life Story books has been developed by Dementia UK.

 This framework is used by staff to help them to deliver person-centred care.
 This is a collaborative process with family members and friends and emphasis is placed on using images and photographs to bring the life story book ‘to life’.
 The template can be adapted and updated according to individual needs or preferences and a copy can be stored electronically in case of loss or damage.

 To cite this work please use the following reference:

 Thompson R. (2011) Using life story work to enhance care.
 Nursing Older People 23 (8): 16-21

 A project supported by the Foundation of Nursing Studies (FoNs) and Dementia UK involved the facilitation of life story work within seven NHS Older Adult Mental Health in-patient areas.
 Admiral Nurses facilitated the work in each area using systematic approaches to developing practice and supporting staff members in developing their knowledge and skills.